2016rshah/secret-santa/README.md

  - Refresh for a new set of pairings

 ##Preparing your google doc
- - Click File -> Publish To Web -> Publish
+ - Click File -> Publish To Web -> Publish -> OK
- - Open the link you are given in a new tab and copy the entire URL that you are given
+ - Copy the resulting URL that you are given

 ##Usage
  - Make sure you have [NodeJS](https://nodejs.org/en/) installed